 I think that it’s going to be necessary for our generation to be a little bit more, not necessarily narcissistic, but open to the public.
 I don’t know if that’s necessarily a bad thing.
 I think at the end of the day we all crave that popularity, and this is a great, really fun way to have that identity and have that online as we’re increasingly spending our time there.

-Who are three Tumblr users you were excited/inspired to see using your platform, and why?
+Who are some Tumblr users you were excited/inspired to see using your platform, and why?

 Who are you hiring exactly?